danielsantil/danielsantil.github.io/content/resume.md

     Remote - Contractor
   </div>
   <div style="display: block; width: 100%; text-align: left; font-weight: bold; font-size: 0.9em; color: gray;">
-  	Sr. Software Engineer
+  	Senior Software Engineer
   </div>
 </div>

-- Ported existing codebase from a legacy monolith API to a redesigned architecture based on microservices to manage shipments and voyages, by using .NET Core 6, MSSQL and Azure Services.
+- Led the migration of a legacy monolith API to a microservices architecture using .NET Core and SQL Server deployed on Azure, redesigning the system to independently manage shipments and voyages with improved scalability and maintainability, with source code version controlled via GitLab.

-- Set up unit tests and integration tests, while using xUnit, Docker, Testcontainers and helper libraries to spin up a self-manageable production-ready database environment for all tests.
+- Established a robust testing suite with xUnit, Docker, and Testcontainers to spin up isolated, production-ready database environments for both unit and integration tests.

-- Implemented service bus senders and receivers to update aggregated dashboard reports for carriers and admin users. (.NET Core 6, Azure Service Bus)
+- Implemented Azure Service Bus senders and receivers to handle asynchronous event-driven communication, triggering real-time updates to aggregated dashboard reports for carriers and admin users.

-- Implemented multiple Azure functions to trigger SQL operations to update shipments data when a voyage status changed.
+- Developed Azure Functions to automate SQL Server operations, ensuring shipment records were accurately updated in response to voyage status changes.

 <div>
   <div style="display: inline-block; text-align: right; width: 35%; float: right;">